IntelligentDDS/LogShrink/README.md

 # LogShrink: An Effective Log Compression Tool

 The repository is the implementation of paper in ICSE 2024 (early) "LogShrink: Effective Log Compression by Leveraging Commonality and Variability of Log Data".
+[Preprint Paper](https://arxiv.org/abs/2309.09479)

 By Xiaoyun Li, Hongyu Zhang, Van-Hoang Le, Pengfei Chen